dreeves/omnibot/README.md

 * Add to slack: https://api.slack.com/apps/A011Z3TQ7BK
 * Then you copy the generated bot token
 [from Slack](https://api.slack.com/apps/A011Z3TQ7BK/oauth ) into the `.env` file.
-* Then invite the Lexiguess bot to your games channel.
+* Then invite Omnibot to your games channel.
-* Maybe also specify the URL `https://lexiguess.onrender.com/slack/events` at https://api.slack.com/apps/A011Z3TQ7BK/event-subscriptions?
+* Maybe also specify the URL `https://omnibot.yootl.es/slack/events` at https://api.slack.com/apps/A011Z3TQ7BK/event-subscriptions?

 The `examples` folder has some templates from Slack that might be handy.